This page will help you understand Ohio alcohol laws and avoid expensive fines or even jail. Not to mention time and embarrassment.

 Grocery stores, drug stores, and other licensed retailers may sell beer and wine.
 However, only state government monopoly stores sell distilled spiririts.

 Local laws can restrict when businesses can sell or serve alcohol.
 They can and do occasionally prohibit the sale of any alcoholic beverage.

-The penalty for illegal possession or consumption by minors is $250 maximum fine and/or up to 30 days jail.
-Minors are those age 17 or below.
+The penalty for illegal possession or drinking by minors is $250 maximum fine and/or up to 30 days jail.
+Minors are non-adults.
+That is, those age 17 or below.

 The penalty for giving alcohol to anyone under 21 is a $1,000 fine and/or up to six months in jail.
 In addition, people may sue the offender if the underage person hurts themselves, someone else, or damages property.
 Of course, parents and guardians can give alcohol to their own offspring of any age.

 Ohio alcohol laws prohibit ordering distilled spirits over the Internet.
 It’s also illegal to bring into Ohio over one liter of spirits per person 21 or older.
 If consumers bring more into the state, they must physically go to one of the state government monopoly liquor stores.
 There, the purchasers must complete paperwork and pay taxes on the spirits.